CYCLING PERFORMANCE TIPS

 - blood volume - The circulating volume of red blood cells and serum.
 The blood

-volume of the average adult is about 10 pints.
+volume of the average adult is about 10 pints (or 5 liters).

-- serum - The liquid portion of the blood volume.
+- serum (plasma) - The liquid portion of the total blood volume.
 Serum is composed of water,

-electrolytes, albumin, and other important proteins (such as antibodies).
+electrolytes, albumin, and other proteins (such as antibodies).

 - red blood cells (rbc) - The cells which contain the hemoglobin molecule.